ConduitNetwork/docs/integration_guides/Automation/ansible.rst

 Playbooks can also be ran on all inventory groups, individual groups, or added as a task and ran with workflows.

-To run Ansible on all or a single inventory group, in the Ansible tab of the |morpheus| Group page, select the `Actions` dropdown and click `Run`.
+To run Ansible on all or a single inventory group, in the Ansible tab of the |conduit| Group page, select the `Actions` dropdown and click `Run`.

 In the `Run Ansible` modal, you can then select all or an individual group, and then all or a single Playbook, as well as add custom tags.